Jacobi relations on naturally reductive homogeneous spaces: Introduction

 Maybe a flaw can be seen in the fact that the previously mentioned characterizations of homogeneity are not related to explicit equations on the Riemannian curvature tensor and its iterated covariant derivatives.
-The parallelism $\nabla R\,=\,0$ of the Riemannian curvature tensor, which characterizes symmetric spaces, is an example of such an equation which automatically implies homogeneity.
+The parallelism $\nabla R\,=\,0$ of the Riemannian curvature tensor is an example of such an equation since it characterizes simply connected Riemannian symmetric spaces among all simply connected complete Riemannian manifolds.
 Comparable conditions which produce a broader class of homogeneous spaces are seemingly not known.
-The most obvious generalization of the equation $\nabla R\,=\,0$, the vanishing of $\nabla^kR\,=\,0$ for some $k\,\geq\,2$, fails for the following reason: If $\nabla^kR\,=\,0$, then the curvature tensor has polynomial growth of order $k\,-\,1$ along each geodesic, whereas the norm of $R$ is globally bounded on a compact $M$.
-Therefore it is immediately clear that on a compact Riemannian manifold $\nabla^kR\,=\,0$ for some $k\,\geq\,2$ implies that $\nabla R\,=\,0$.
+The most obvious generalization of the equation $\nabla R\,=\,0$, the vanishing of $\nabla^kR$ for some $k\,\geq\,2$, fails for the following reason: If $\nabla^kR\,=\,0$, then the curvature tensor has polynomial growth of order $k\,-\,1$ along each geodesic, whereas the norm of $R$ is globally bounded on a compact $M$.
+Therefore, it is immediately clear that on a compact Riemannian manifold $\nabla^kR\,=\,0$ for some $k\,\geq\,2$ implies that $\nabla R\,=\,0$.
 In~\cite{NO} it was shown that this problem remains, even if the compactness assumption on $M$ is omitted.
 If one's hope is to characterize homogeneous Riemannian manifolds by means of natural equations satisfied by the curvature tensor and its iterated higher covariant derivatives, then a better idea is clearly in need.

 An interesting observation made during the last 10 years is the existence of linear Jacobi relations on certain non--symmetric homogeneous spaces.
-Moreover every such linear Jacobi relation of order $k$ implies that the component of $\nabla^{k+1} R$ in the summand with the highest possible weight vanishes in a tensor space decomposition with respect to the natural action of the Lie algebra $\so(\,n\,)$ of the orthogonal group.
-Therefore the trace--free part of the symmetrized $k$--fold iterated covariant derivative $\nabla^k R$ of the curvature tensor satisfies a generalized twistor equation, see Section~\ref{se:GT}.
+Moreover, every such linear Jacobi relation of order $k$ implies that the component of $\nabla^{k+1} R$ in the summand with the highest possible weight vanishes in a tensor space decomposition with respect to the natural action of the Lie algebra $\so(\,n\,)$ of the orthogonal group.
+Therefore, the trace--free part of the symmetrized $k$--fold iterated covariant derivative $\nabla^k R$ of the curvature tensor satisfies a generalized twistor equation, see Section~\ref{se:GT}.

+Acknowledgments:\ \ \ We would like to thank A.~M.~Naveira for drawing our attention to the concept of Jacobi relations.
+Also we are grateful to R.~Storm for explaining his results to us and to S.~Noshari for helpful comments on an earlier version of this article.